Purpose

 The Committee will:

-- Annually evaluate the Chief Executive Officer’s (CEO) performance with respect to the corporate goals and objectives relevant to CEO compensation and recommend the terms and grant of the compensation paid to the CEO.
+- Annually review and approve the corporate goals, objectives, performance metrics, and targets relevant to the Chief Executive Officer’s (CEO) compensation and annually evaluate the CEO’s performance with respect to such goals and objectives.
+Determine and approve the terms and grant of the compensation paid to the CEO.
 The CEO may not be present during any voting or deliberations by the Committee on his or her compensation.

 - Make annual grants of director compensation.
 Periodically review Morningstar’s compensation policies for directors and how Morningstar’s director compensation practices compare with those of comparable public corporations.
 Review and recommend to the Board for approval any changes to Morningstar’s director compensation practices.